shultzbs/ec2-spot-labs/builder-sessions/test-dev-on-spot/README.md

 curl http://169.254.169.254/latest/meta-data/spot/instance-action
 ```

-You should also have received a notification on the SNS Topic for every Spot instance that was interrupted.
+You should also have received a notification on the SNS Topic for every Spot Instance that was interrupted.
 Note that in this example we've created an SNS topic, but CloudWatch event rules are flexible and can even be configured to trigger Lambda functions.

 ## Clean up all resources